thegreentimtam/Git-Screenplays/README.md

 ## Markdown

-Markdown is a markup syntax for writing documents.
+Markdown is a markup syntax for writing documents in plain, human-readable text.
 This document is written with Markdown.
 You'll use markdown for writing documents like Outlines and Character Breakdowns.
 Have a look [here](https://www.markdownguide.org/basic-syntax/) for the basic Markdown syntax guides.

 ## Fountain

-Fountain is a simple markup syntax for writing, editing and sharing screenplays in plain, human-readable text.
-Fountain allows you to work on your screenplay anywhere, on any computer or tablet, using any software that edits text files.
-It’s project was led by screenwriter John August, where it now forms the backend of his commercial screenwriting software for Mac OS, Highland.
+Fountain is a simple markup syntax for writing screenplays in plain, human-readable text.

 The golden rule of Fountain is simple: make it look like a screenplay.
 But if you'd like a little more guidance than that, here are some simple syntax rules to remember: